Effect-TS/effect/.changeset/silly-yaks-allow.md

 "effect": patch
 ---

-Ensures that the `RateLimiter` utilizes the token-bucket algorithm (instead of the fixed window algorithm)
+Provides two separate constructors for a `RateLimiter`:
+  - `RateLimiter.tokenBucket`: Constructs a `RateLimiter` which will utilize the token-bucket algorithm for limiting requests
+  - `RateLimiter.fixedWindow`: Constructs a `RateLimiter` which will utilize the fixed-window algorithm for limiting requests